Michael-shannon/Michael-shannon/README.md

 -----
 ✨ 2025 ✨

-1. sptNano: a pipeline to take single particle tracks, validate the tracks, extract features and then classify tracks of an unknown species with known molecules in a semi-supervised manner.
+1. sptNano: a pipeline to extract features from single particle tracks, classify them and compare with known species.
 2. karyosight: an image classification pipeline to predict the ploidy status of lung organoids for application to cancer diagnostics.

 ✨ 2024 ✨

-Check out the repos here for...

-✨ CellPLATO
+3. CellPLATO

-"cell PLasticity Analysis TOol" : an unsupervised ML workflow to classify cell behaviours from timelapse microscopy
+"cell PLasticity Analysis TOol" : an unsupervised approach to classify cell behaviours from timelapse microscopy

-Please feel free to contact me about it!

-✨ Particle Image Velocimetry (PIV) for batch analysis of cytoskeletal flow
+4. Particle Image Velocimetry (PIV) for batch analysis of cytoskeletal flow

 I adapted this from Ivan Rey-Suarez and Arpita Upadhyaya (full paper link in repo description)

-✨ AWS adapted localization microscopy multi-blinking correction software (DDC) from Christopher H. Bohrer
+5. AWS adapted localization microscopy multi-blinking correction software (DDC) from Christopher H. Bohrer

 I use it currently for STORM data correction, to count molecules in protein clusters/organizing centres, adapted to work on AWS cloud for large datasets